nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/web-ui-tutorials/web-ui-document-layouts.md

 ---

-Document type layouts are used to display a document's metadata in Web UI forms.
+Document type layouts are used to display a document's metadata in Web UI.
 A document layout is structured with document type properties, assembled with several UI elements such as sections, cards, columns etc.

-A given document type can have multiple layouts: a `create` and `edit` layout to set its schema fields when creating or editing the document, a `view` layout to simply display field values and any other layouts according to the application(s) where these are used.
+A given document type can have multiple layouts: a `create` and `edit` layout to set its schema fields when creating or editing the document, a `view` layout to display field values and any other layouts according to the application(s) where these are used.
 In our previous metamodel driven UI, these were known as `modes` and a single layout definition could be rendered in different modes.

 In this tutorial you will learn how to create a document type layout with Studio Designer from a document type created in Studio Modeler and how to add a icon to it.